 We would like to extend a warm welcome to all students.
 The administration, faculty, and staff of Chartiers Valley High School have worked very hard to ensure that you can learn in an academically rigorous, socially enjoyable, and physically safe environment.
 We hope you grow both academically and socially.
-It is our hope that this student handbook will answer any questions you may have.
+It is our hope that this student handbook will help you to prepare for a successful upcoming school year and answer any questions you may have.

 Chartiers Valley High School offers numerous organizations, activities, and sports.
-Students who are engaged in school activities become active participants in the school's culture.
-These activities serve as a way to increase your ability to collaborate with others and work as a member of a team.
+Partaking in these activities will offer you the opportunity to collaborate with others and work as a member of a team.
 These are qualities that employers, colleges, and the military value.
 Participation in extracurricular activities also helps to develop leadership skills and is shown to improve grades.

 This handbook also includes information about how to prepare for your future after high school.
 There is a wealth of information available at school and online to assist in defining and identifying your interests and skills.

-High school offers many choices, and the willingness to seek assistance as you navigate the myriad of choices and situations is a life-long skill.
-Choices may arise about academic or social issues.
-Teachers, counselors, and principals are on hand daily to assist with any issues you may want to discuss.
+High school is a time of making several new decisions, including those involving academic or social issues.
+Teachers, counselors, and principals are always available to assist with any issues you may want to discuss.

 In order to provide the safest learning environment possible, a Code of Conduct has been established with your safety in mind.
-This handbook contains the rules and regulations of the high school, and the School Board Policies designed to enhance learning and prevent problems.
+This handbook contains the rules and regulations of the high school as well as the School Board Policies designed to enhance learning and prevent problems.
 It is your responsibility to read the Code of Conduct and abide by it.
 We all share the same learning environment and must respect the rules that have been created to provide safety for everyone.
-If you have any questions or need more information, please ask your teachers, counselors, or principals.
+If you have any questions or need more information, please do not hesitate to talk to your teachers, counselors, or principals.